 The reading starts with:

-So we see JERUSALEM and DID RIGHT…therefore we KNOW this must be a king from Judah (all the kings of Israel were level) BUT he did not take down the “high places”.
+So we see JERUSALEM and DID RIGHT…therefore we KNOW this must be a king from Judah, BUT he did not take down the “high places”.
 High places were man-made places to make sacrifices, which copied pagan ways, to make sacrifices.
 Judah had no excuse to do this since the Temple was in their territory.

 So why did the temple need repair (besides years of neglect)?